-Around the world, COVID-19 has put a lot to our test.
+Around the world, COVID-19 has put a lot to test.
 It has questioned our safety nets, health infrastructures, professional patience, body immunity, and now, definitely and silently our most sought careers.
 The pandemic has brought forth such a strong wave of displacement that even after nearly eight months of its entry in our lives we’ve not been able to make a lot of sense of its long-term impact in our personal or professional lives.

 How will it change our daily lives in the future?